Eva Perales

 Eva Perales (born 1973) is a Spanish TV personality.
 She is a music manager and headhunter, and also organises many live festivals and musical events, both in Spain and overseas.
 In 2007 and 2008, she was a judge on Factor X, the Spanish version of The X Factor.
-In 2011, she was also a judge on the eight season of Operación Triunfo.
+In 2011, she was also a judge on the eighth season of Operación Triunfo.